acheong08/EdgeGPT/docs/README.md

 ## Authentication

 !!!
 NOT REQUIRED ANYMORE !!!
-Microsoft has made the chat feature available to everyone, so you can skip this step.
+Microsoft has made the chat feature available to everyone, so you don't need to use cookies from a logged-in Microsoft account any more.
+However, if you wish to cycle through multiple cookies/accounts, please look at the `EdgeUtils.Cookie` methods.

 1. Install the latest version of Microsoft Edge
 <details>